mikesprague/lucee5-heroku/README.md

 * If you need access to the admin, disable the first rule in urlrewrite.xml.
 * Default password for web admins is `password`.
 This should be changed to something secure before deploying your app.
 * Make any settings (datasources, mail settings, etc.) changes you want locally via the web context, commit your changes and then deploy your app and they will also exist on Heroku.
+  * Better practice to add any settings changes, datasources, etc. via Application.cfc; use web context for changes if you must set them via Lucee Admin
+  * Server context will be overwritten on deploy, very important desired changes are made to web context if you wish to keep them
 * If you get a Heroku application error try reloading the page.
 This is a known issue.
 I think the Lucee dependencies aren't quite ready when this happens, I need to look into it further.

 Enjoy!